locustio/locust/docs/writing-a-locustfile.rst

         self.client.get("/blog?id=%i" % i, name="/blog?id=[id]")

 There may be situations where passing in a parameter into request function is not possible, such as when interacting with libraries/SDK's that wrap a Requests session.
-An alternative say of grouping requests is provided By setting the ``client.request_name`` attribute
+An alternative way of grouping requests is provided by setting the ``client.request_name`` attribute.

 .. code-block:: python